Mississippi College

 Improperly parked vehicles may be towed/relocated, at the discretion of the Office of Public Safety, from loading zones, fire zones, handicapped spaces, reserved parking spaces, or other designated tow-away zones.
 A towing/relocation fee of $50 will be charged.
 A tire lock may also be placed on improperly parked vehicles.
 A fee of $50 will be charged to remove the tire lock.

-Law School students who live on campus must park in R-2 (women) or R-3 (men).
+Law School students who live on campus must park in R or R-1 lots depending on housing assignment.
+Law school students who commute may park in commuter lots.

 Employees should park in areas designated for Faculty/Staff and Physical Plant.